Lace Wrapped Easter Eggs Dye Technique

 Mine didn’t come out as perfect as hers, but I’m happy with the result.
 It’s really simple, too.
 And I like simple.

-Just look around the house for some old lace.
+Look around the house for some old lace.
 You’ll need enough for about a 5-6″ diameter circle.
+(This year, rather than sacrificing something in my closet, I went on ebay and purchased from scrap lace ribbon for about $7)

 Wrap the hard-boiled egg in the lace and secure with a rubber band.
 (I prefer to wrap the eggs horizontally, rather than vertically.
 I find there are less folds to smooth out, and you can always hide the gathering spot in the display.)